HelenLiu0609/HelenLiu0609/README.md

 ■	__Meta-research__
 1. Meta-analytical Review of the Self-prioritization Effect in the Associative Learning Tasks
-2. Registered Reports in Psychology
+2. Meta-evaluation of Registered Reports in Psychology

 <!---
 HelenLiu0609/HelenLiu0609 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.